 - Old Town Hall

 - Explore Old Town and find the famous Bratislava statues

-- Lunch in Old Town
+- Lunch at a restaurant or pub in Bratislava Old Town

 - Tour Bratislava Castle